top of page

 When can I pick up my puppy?

 Per Pennsylvania law no puppy may be picked up before 8 weeks old.
 We are willing to work with your schedule, but we do ask that all puppies are paid in full by 8 weeks old.
-As long as your puppy has been paid for, we are willing to hold them until 10 weeks old with no additional costs.
-After 10 weeks, we will charge a $15/day boarding fee.
+If you need to pick up your puppy later, we do offer boarding or Puppy Preschool.

 We are willing to transport any of our puppies up to 2 hours away, but if you are outside that radius, don't fret!
-We have ground transportation contacts.
-Our puppies can fly, though we prefer ground transportation as it is the safest option, but we will work with you if needed!
+We have flight nannies or can meet you at either Philadelphia International Airport or Harrisburg Airport.
+Our puppies can fly and we will work with you if needed!

 My puppy is 8 weeks on a Monday, can I just pick him up the weekend before?